olcf/SingularityTools/Titan/Example/README.md

 # Install MPICH
 apt-get install -y mpich
 ```
-Installing the distro provided `MPICH` package will serve as a base for building future packages within the container and will later be patched to be comptabile with `Cray MPT`.
+Installing the `Ubuntu` provided `MPICH` package will serve as a base for building future packages within the container and will later be patched to be compatible with `Cray MPT`.

 ```
 # Install the toolkit